UBCHREST/ablate/docs/index.md

 - tests/ablateCore: includes tests for the core functionality.
 These tests resemble what another client may use from ablateCore.
 - tests/ablateLibrary: includes unit level tests for the ablate library classes.
 - tests/integrationTests: integration level tests built upon the ablateLibrary parser.

+## docs
+The Markdown docs for ablate.
+These are build with [Jekyll](jekyllrb.com) and published automatically upon merge.